 On May 31, 2013, Dawn and Roger from Michigan received a phone call saying Hoss, who just had been adopted out, had gone missing and had been missing for a week.
 Immediately Dawn submitted a Lost Dogs Illinois lost dog report.
 Days, weeks and months passed but they never gave up hope.

-Now fast forward to two weeks ago to the North Shore Posse Team (dedicated to finding Holly, 10735790_10205304818369014_191045168_nthe German Shepherd from Wilmette, who went missing in July 2013), which received a sighting of a German Shepherd fitting Holly’s description.
+Now fast forward to two weeks ago to the North Shore Posse Team (dedicated to finding Holly, the German Shepherd from Wilmette, who went missing in July 2013), which received a sighting of a German Shepherd fitting Holly’s description.
 They sprung into action; flyered the area and got more sightings.
 They then set up a trail camera in the area where she has been known to frequent.
 The camera did show a German shepherd but it was not Holly.

 Lea, one of the volunteers, decided to check the Lost Dogs Illinois dog database to see if there were any GSDs fitting the dog on the camera.
 She found Hoss and posted the picture to the group.
 Also Hoss had gone missing only 5.5 miles where he was now found.
 They were pretty sure it was Hoss so they contacted Dawn and Roger who confirmed this was their dog.